CiscoDevNet/AI-Workshop-UKI/README.md

 ## Stuck?

-It happens — especially in hands-on labs on shared Wi-Fi.
-Look here in order:

-1. **Raise a hand.** The facilitator is walking the room during every lab.
+**Raise a hand.** Facilitators will be in the room during every lab.
 Don't spend more than five minutes stuck.

 ---